go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `REDIRECT_OTHER_PORT`: **false**: If true and `PROTOCOL` is https, redirects http requests on another (https) port.
 - `PORT_TO_REDIRECT`: **80**: Port used when `REDIRECT_OTHER_PORT` is true.
+- `ENABLE_LETSENCRYPT`: **false**: If enabled you must set `DOMAIN` to valid domain (ensure DNS is set and port 80 is accessible by letsencrypt validation server).
+   By using Lets Encrypt you must consent to their [terms of service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf)
 - `LETSENCRYPT_DIRECTORY`: **https**: Directory that Letsencrypt will use to cache information such as certs and private keys
 - `LETSENCRYPT_EMAIL`: **email@example.com**: Email used by Letsencrypt to notify about problems with issued certificates.
 (No default)